 As we begin introducing genre to our students, they will already have some preferences, but they are also very early in understanding what style each genre really represents.

-Often students have preferences solely based on the genres they are most often exposed to at home and this is our opportunity to show them all of their options and help them appreciate the differences of each.
+Often students have preferences solely based on the genres they are most often exposed to at home, and this is our opportunity to show them all of their options and help them appreciate the differences between each.

 To begin introducing genres, we are going to take 5 days to help students better understand different genres and the qualities of each.

-Remember as we begin introducing genres that we aren’t trying to get students to pick their favorites; instead, we are building awareness and knowledge that will help students create an unbiased foundational baselines of the genres we are studying and help them recognize and identify the different genres when asked.
+Remember, as we begin introducing genres, that we aren’t trying to get students to pick their favorites; instead, we are building awareness and knowledge that will help students create unbiased foundational baselines of the genres we are studying and help them recognize and identify the different genres when asked.

 Introducing Genre in 5 Days

 Let’s begin introducing genre by downloading the Introduction to Genres FREE Slides.
 You can use them in PowerPoint or open them in Google Slides!

 This slide show is set up to reveal 2-3 facts about each genre and three books within the genre.
 When using the ‘presenting’ mode, these facts and images are presented one at a time.